-VIDEO: Learn how to build a strong product feedback loop from Revolut & Swapfiets
+VIDEO: Building a strong product feedback loop with Revolut & Swapfiets

 On Wednesday 29th April, we held our inaugural virtual meetup on behalf of our online customer support community Global Customer Support Heroes.
 The webinar was an online panel discussion with Inna Grynova, Head of Support at Revolut and Peter Voor de Wind, Global Customer Support Manager at Swapfiets, with the theme of building an actionable product feedback loop in customer support teams.